IEDMS/cfirt/README.md

 might call collaborative filtering using regularized logistic regression.

-The required inputs for starting are a response matrix, which should be delimited, binary-valued (dichotomous), and omitted or missing data coded as NA or -9 (or change the code to use your own).
+The required inputs for starting are a response matrix, which should be delimited, binary-valued (dichotomous), with omitted or missing data coded as NA or -9 (or change the code to use your own).
 Headers and row names are optional, though you will have to deal with them in the reading-in part of the code.